A Remark on Random Vectors and Irreducible Representations: Proof of theorem 1.1

+On the other hand, the matrix $x \otimes x^{*}$ is symmetric and therefore its projection onto a linear space of skew-symmetric matrices is zero.
+The conclusion is, that for irreducible representations, the extra term $z$ in (2.6)-(2.7) vanishes in all cases.

 The proof of (iii) is very simple.
-Let $m < n $ be the dimension of invariant subspace $W$ and let $ W'$ be its orthogonal complement in $V$.
+Let $m, \; (0 < m < n) $ be a dimension of invariant subspace $W$ and let $ W'$ be an orthogonal complement of $W$ in $V$.
 Take, for example, an obviously invariant random vector $ x \in S(V) $ that has zero projection on $W'$ and is uniformly distributed on $ S(W) $.
 Then, by (i) the expectation of $ x $ is no less than $1/m > 1/n $.